jenkinsci/git-plugin/README.md

 # Git SCM plugin

-Git software configuration management support for Jenkins
+Git software configuration management for Jenkins

 * see [Jenkins wiki](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin) for detailed feature descriptions
 * use [JIRA](https://issues.jenkins-ci.org) to report issues / feature requests

 ## Master Branch

-This is the master branch of the git plugin and is the primary development branch for the git plugin.
+The master branch is the primary development branch for the git plugin.

 ## Contributing to the Plugin